Marrara Oval: Australian rules football

-Marrara Oval has been a secondary home ground of the Adelaide Crows women's team since 2017.
+Marrara Stadium has been a secondary home ground of the Adelaide Crows women's team since 2017.
 In April 2016, the Adelaide Crows launched a successful bid to enter a team in the inaugural AFL Women's season.
 The bid was constructed in partnership with AFLNT, with the club to share resources and facilities between its Adelaide base and AFLNT's Darwin location.
 It included a commitment to host some home games in Darwin.

-In 2020, Marrara Oval hosted the annual Dreamtime at the 'G match between and as it was not possible for the match to be played at the Melbourne Cricket Ground due to the city of Melbourne, and ultimately the state of Victoria, being locked down during the ongoing COVID-19 pandemic.
+In 2020, Marrara Stadium hosted the annual Dreamtime at the 'G match between and as it was not possible for the match to be played at the Melbourne Cricket Ground due to the city of Melbourne, and ultimately the state of Victoria, being locked down during the ongoing COVID-19 pandemic.